-Taking forward from the first iteration of CD NEXT, that heralded in June 2020; CD NEXT 2.0 pushes the boundaries to mark itself an extraordinary feat covering fabulous artists, designers and architects.
-CD NEXT is a collaborative initiative by Parametric Architecture with rat[LAB] EDUCATION, Design Morphine and A>T. The whole event was like ‘the ending explained’ videos for movies that flip our minds.
+Taking forward from the first iteration of Computational Design NEXT, that heralded in June 2020; Computational Design NEXT 2.0 pushes the boundaries to mark itself as an extraordinary feat covering fabulous artists, designers, and architects.
+Computational Design NEXT 2.0 is a collaborative initiative by Parametric Architecture with rat[LAB] EDUCATION, Design Morphine, and A>T. The whole event was like ‘the ending explained’ videos for movies that flip our minds.
 The wonderful collaborators and special guests deserve an outstanding ovation for their incredible effort over the two days, taking all of us on an exciting journey with pure energy and spirit.
 Let’s not forget the next visionaries of our planet, the vibrant folks-participants who imbibed each and everything being discussed and questioned, and displayed sheer enthusiasm for the parametric and computational embodiments.

 When Hamid Hassanzadeh, Founder of PA tuned online and came into our visual screens; he sparked an electrifying flame for two days, along with him, the wonderful three hosts Sushant, Michael and Arturo welcomed everyone for a fantastic show.

-A fun and informal session began with our charming hosts breaking the ice introducing and welcoming every renowned expert speakers and participants with honor and integrity.
-The live tutorials and mentorship that surfed and voyaged across the two days were each remarkable and extraordinary in its own magical ways.
-The conference initiated with the hosts’ presenting on various informative topics of the parametric world.
+A fun and informal session began with our charming hosts breaking the ice introducing and welcoming every renowned expert speaker and participant with honor and integrity for Computational Design Next 2.0 The live tutorials and mentorship that surfed and voyaged across the two days were each remarkable and extraordinary in its own magical ways.
+The conference initiated with the hosts’ presenting various informative topics of the parametric world.

 He enlightened on understanding semantics and emotional response, where technique forms part of the bigger picture.
-He even showcased an array of small scale objects to large scale stadiums and bridges that were analyzed and designed in collaboration, invoking inspiration from movies and imagination to form archetypes.
-One of his prolific work was the showcase of ‘Horizon Lamp’ designed in partnership with Michael, its charming outlook reflected on the feelings of the human mind integrated with the algorithmic tools and models that birthed the sensual and alluring nylon-like white lamp.
-The illustrious hand made curves and complexity overwhelm the viewers, giving a contrasting look to it while it’s on and off.
-The design concept blends on channeling and diffusing light by combining tradition, technology, craft and computation that ushers the magnificence of the lamp; bringing a new species into the limelight.
+He even showcased an array of small-scale objects to large-scale stadiums and bridges that were analyzed and designed in collaboration, invoking inspiration from movies and imagination to form archetypes.
+One of his prolific works was the showcase of ‘Horizon Lamp’ designed in partnership with Michael, its charming outlook reflected on the feelings of the human mind integrated with the algorithmic tools and models that birthed the sensual and alluring nylon-like white lamp.
+The illustrious hand-made curves and complexity overwhelm the viewers, giving a contrasting look to it while it’s on and off.
+The design concept blends on channeling and diffusing light by combining tradition, technology, craft, and computation that ushers the magnificence of the lamp; bringing a new species into the limelight.

 Sushant Verma began on a warm note, introducing his prolific journey that took to establishing his computational studio.
-He has generated and fabricated furniture, wall cladding systems, waffling systems, exhibition spaces; explored and executed on façade projects with hexagonal typology, shell structures, large scale towers and stadiums.
+He has generated and fabricated furniture, wall cladding systems, waffling systems, exhibition spaces; explored and executed façade projects with hexagonal typology, shell structures, large-scale towers, and stadiums.
 Some of his works, such as the twisting twirling light in Dubai, second-skin texture exhibition space in Japan, 3D printed geometry on tall towers, amongst many are a fascinating array of parametric projects.
-One of his exemplar work that stands out is the temple that integrated the sacramentary and traditional science of Vaasthu with computational analysis using a peculiar factor of numerology of number 11, where the forms hendecagon becomes the basic structure.
+One of his exemplary works that stands out is the temple that integrated the sacramentary and traditional science of Vaasthu with computational analysis using a peculiar factor of numerology of number 11, where the forms hendecagon becomes the basic structure.

-Another work is a mosque designed with the typology of semi arched column reinterpreting the elements of Islamic architecture.
+Another work is a mosque designed with the typology of semi-arched columns reinterpreting the elements of Islamic architecture.
 He has also worked on an iconic cricket stadium project that was developed in grasshopper using python.
 It is a rational and modular structure with subtle gestures, lifting and dipping the roof to create the smooth wavering façade flowing to form a guideline that implores a visual path for visitors.
-Rat lab education programs are looking into educating these methodologies that are hybrid in-studio and online, thus uplifting the exposure to computational design, and getting students to explore and interact with machine oriented design.
+Rat lab education programs are looking into educating these methodologies that are hybrid in-studio and online, thus uplifting the exposure to computational design, and getting students to explore and interact with a machine-oriented design.
 These experimental studios unleash creativity.
 Scalable Tectonics: Speculative Futures is another engaging 16-hour workshop build on the ethos of theory and making something on software expressing what you see and what you feel.
-Future fantasy scenarios such as settlements on the moon and the mars were explored with much enthusiasm in a post-apocalyptic and post-epidemic scenes as the background concepts.
+Future fantasy scenarios such as settlements on the moon and the mars were explored with much enthusiasm in a post-apocalyptic and post-epidemic scene as the background concepts.